dahu/Vimmy-The-Pooh/README.md

     "Pooh!
 Rabbit just wrote a new plugin manager called VimAddonNeoBundleW00t!", squeaked Piglet excitedly.

-    Oh, Clever Rabit, thought Vimmy the Pooh.
+    Oh, Clever Rabbit, thought Vimmy the Pooh.

     "Which plugin manager do you use, Pooh?"

     "Pathogen" muttered Pooh.

-    "But, it doesn't have :BundlesOfJoy" exclaimned Piglet, "and you can't..." he began to say but stopped when Pooh looked up from his keyboard.
+    "But, it doesn't have :BundlesOfJoy" exclaimed Piglet, "and you can't..." he began to say but stopped when Pooh looked up from his keyboard.

     "I am a Vimmer of Very Little Patience, and complicated plugin